August 16, 2015

 Small wonder that this idea goes down so easily.
 All we have to do is get kids to adopt the right attitude, to think optimistically about their ability to handle whatever they’ve been given to do.
 Even if, quite frankly, it’s not worth doing.

 The most common bit of concrete advice offered by Dweck and others enamored of the growth mindset is to praise kids for their effort (“You tried really hard”) rather than for their ability (“You’re really smart”) in order to get them to persevere.
 (Google the words “praise” and “effort” together: more than 70 million hits.)
-But the first problem with this seductively simple script change is that praising children for their effort carries problems of its own, as several studies have confirmed: It can communicate that they’re really not very capable and therefore unlikely to succeed at future tasks. (“If you’re complimenting me just for trying hard, I must really be a loser.”)
+But the first problem with this seductively simple script change is that praising children for their effort carries problems of its own, as several studies have confirmed: It can communicate that they’re really not very capable and therefore unlikely to succeed at future tasks. (“If you’re complimenting me just for trying hard, I must really be a loser.”) [[Addendum 2018: I had cited several studies in my book Punished by Rewards that pointed to problems with praise for effort; a new review of the research provides additional evidence.]]

 The more serious concern, however, is that what’s really problematic is praise, per se.
 It’s a verbal reward, an extrinsic inducement, and, like other rewards, is often construed by the recipient as manipulation.
-A substantial research literature has shown that the kids typically end up less interested in whatever they were rewarded or praised for doing, because now their goal is just to get the reward or praise.
+A substantial research literature has shown that kids typically end up less interested in whatever they were rewarded or praised for doing, because now their goal is just to get the reward or praise.
 As I’ve explained in books and articles, the most salient feature of a positive judgment is not that it’s positive but that it’s a judgment; it’s more about controlling than encouraging.
 Moreover, praise communicates that our acceptance of a child comes with strings attached: Our approval is conditional on the child’s continuing to impress us or do what we say.
 What kids actually need from us, along with nonjudgmental feedback and guidance, is unconditional support — the antithesis of a patronizing pat on the head for having jumped through our hoops.

 The solution, therefore, goes well beyond a focus on what’s being praised — that is, merely switching from commending ability to commending effort.
 Praise for the latter is likely to be experienced as every bit as controlling and conditional as praise for the former.
 Tellingly, the series of Dweck’s studies on which she still relies to support the idea of praising effort, which she conducted with Claudia Mueller in the 1990s, included no condition in which students received nonevaluative feedback.
 Other researchers have found that just such a response — information about how they’ve done without a judgment attached — is preferable to any sort of praise.